 For Health Departments

-NEHA is pleased to announce that CDC, Environmental Health Services Branch, is funding the National Environmental Public Health Internship Program (NEPHIP) to support over 35+ environmental health student internships during summer 2018.
+NEHA is pleased to announce that CDC is funding the National Environmental Public Health Internship Program (NEPHIP) to support 19 undergraduate and 6 graduate environmental health student internships during summer 2019.

-Selected college students from environmental health programs accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC) will receive a stipend of $4,000 to complete the 10-week internship.
+Selected college students from environmental health programs accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC) will receive a base stipend of $4,000 for undergradaute and $ 6000 for graduate students to complete the 10-week internship.
 Students temporarily relocating for the internship may be eligible to receive an additional stipend to cover relocation expenses.